Claude vs Gemini: Which AI Assistant is Worth Paying For?

 👍 Pros

-• Best Google Workspace integration - works directly inside Gmail, Docs, and Sheets
+• Tightest Google Workspace integration - available directly in Gmail, Docs, and Sheets

-• 1M token context window for processing very large documents
+• Up to 1M token context window for processing large documents and video

-• Google One AI Premium bundles 2TB storage, making it good value
+• Google One AI Premium includes 2TB storage at $19.99/month

 👎 Cons

-• Privacy concerns for users uncomfortable with Google accessing their data
+• Privacy concerns for users uncomfortable with Google accessing their Workspace data

 • No affiliate program